aav7fl/website/_posts/2021-04-10-android-work-profile-assistant-bug.md

 ### Steps

+> Before we get started, I later learned how to fix this using only `adb` by issuing the following two commands.
+One sets the default assistant setting, and the other seting the voice interaction service to use the Google Assistant.
+It's set to run under `user 10`, which is my work profile.

+    ```bash
+    ➜  ~ adb shell settings put --user 10 secure assistant com.google.android.googlequicksearchbox/com.google.android.voiceinteraction.GsaVoiceInteractionService
+    ➜  ~ adb shell settings put --user 10 secure voice_interaction_service com.google.android.googlequicksearchbox/com.google.android.voiceinteraction.GsaVoiceInteractionService
+    ```

 1. First we find out the `user` id of the work profile.
 Here I can see that it's `10`.

     ```bash